GENERAL INFORMATION: 503-823-4000

-Upon a violation by the operator of any requirements of this Chapter, the Director may exercise the following authority and may apply one or more of the following remedies:
+(Amended by Ordinance No. 189333, effective February 1, 2019.)
+Upon a violation by the Operator of any requirements of this Chapter, the Director may exercise the following authority and may apply one or more of the following remedies:

 B. Civil Penalty.
 The Director may impose a civil penalty of up to $500 for each violation.

-Any operator aggrieved by a determination of the Director may appeal such determination to the Code Hearings Officer of the City of Portland, as set out in Chapter 22.10.
+(Amended by Ordinance No. 189333, effective February 1, 2019.)
+Any Operator aggrieved by a determination of the Director may appeal such determination to the Code Hearings Officer of the City of Portland, as set out in Chapter 22.10.